Stacked-Org/stacked-docs/docs/forms.md

 `fields` accepts a list of `FormField` types, and `FormTextField` is one of the types for `FormField`.

 A **FormTextField** requires a name.
-Controllers and FocusNodes will be created using this name.
+A controllers and FocusNodes will be created using this name.

-:::tip Example

 Let's assume you have a folder named `sign_in` which has `sign_in_view.dart` and `sign_in_viewmodel.dart`.
 In your `sign_in_view` file, it has two textfields, username and password.
 Your annotation will look like this:

 ```dart
 @FormView(fields: [